On Stability and Isoperimetry of Constant Mean Curvature Spheres of $\mathbb H^n\times\mathbb R$ and $\mathbb S^n\times\mathbb R.$: Proofs of Theorems --

-So, if $\pi<s_0<\pi/2,$ the first integral in the above equality is positive and converges to zero as $s_0\rightarrow\pi,$ whereas the second integral is negative and stays bounded away from zero as $s_0\rightarrow\pi.$ Therefore, for $s_0$ sufficiently close to $\pi,$ one has ${\partial\phi}/{\partial s_0}<0.$ This implies that, for $H$ sufficiently small (so that the corresponding value $s_0=s_0(H)$ is sufficiently close to $\pi$), the height function $\phi$ of the CMC spheres of $\mathscr F_1$ is decreasing with respect to $s_0,$ which gives that such spheres are not nested. \end{remark}
+Since, for $s_0$ near $\pi,$ the height function of $\Sigma_{H(s_0)}$ is a strictly decreasing function of $s_0$, the equalities \eqref{eq-limitkis} imply that, as $s_0\to\pi,$ the lower hemispheres $\Sigma_{H(s_0)}^-$ converge uniformly to the totally geodesic hyperplane $\s^n\times\{0\}$ (Fig.~\ref{fig-tapioca}).
+In particular, $\inf\phi=0.$ This proves statement {\bf B} and concludes the proof of the theorem. \end{proof}

-\begin{remark} The case $\epsilon=-1$ of Theorem \ref{th-nestedspheres} was considered in \cite{hsiang} as part of the proof of the uniqueness of solutions to the isoperimetric problem in $\h^n\times\R.$ However, the proof of the nesting property of the rotational CMC spheres the authors provided there is incorrect.
-More precisely, on page 48 of \cite{hsiang}, the factor $\partial y/\partial h$ is missing in the last equality of the first line of equations in (11)\footnote{We are indebt to R. Souam for pointing this out to us.}.
+\begin{remark} The case $\epsilon=-1$ of Theorem \ref{th-nestedspheres} was considered in \cite{hsiang} as part of the proof of the uniqueness of the rotational CMC spheres as isoperimetric hypersurfaces of $\h^n\times\R.$ However, the proof the authors provided is incorrect.
+More precisely, on page 48 of \cite{hsiang}, the equality of the first line of equations in (11) should be

+but the second summand of the second factor is missing there.
 Therefore, the reasoning that follows is flawed.
-Furthermore, if that proof in \cite{hsiang} were correct, one could easily adapt it to show that, in $\s^2\times\R,$ the entire family $\mathscr F_1$ of rotational CMC spheres is nested, which is not true, as seen in the preceding remark.
-As a matter of fact, this inconsistency gave us a tip of the incorrectness of the proof in \cite{hsiang}. \end{remark}
+Furthermore, if that proof in \cite{hsiang} were correct, one could easily adapt it to show that the entire family $\mathscr F_\epsilon$ of rotational CMC spheres of $\s^n\times\R$ is nested, which is not true, by Theorem \ref{th-nestedspheres}.
+As a matter of fact, this inconsistency suggested us the incorrectness of the proof in \cite{hsiang}. \end{remark}